The History of Thomas Leach Colour – Printing Services in Oxfordshire

 Founded in 1901 by Thomas Leach, originally a humble cloth worker from Gloucestershire, TLC has grown into a highly successful commercial printer and large format print specialist.

 Having survived the Great Depression, two world wars, countless recessions and still come out thriving, we’d like to think we must be doing something right in the world of print fulfilment.

-After moving to Abingdon, his wife’s home town, the year before, Thomas Leach started printing on a small hand press in an upstairs room of the family home.
+After moving to Abingdon, his wife’s home town, Thomas Leach started printing on a small hand press in an upstairs room of the family home.

 The business expanded across Abingdon with newsagent shops on Oxford Road and the Market Place, as well as a flourishing stationers and printing works on Bath Street.